Dalissa-LB/Code-Tracking/README.md

 # Code-Tracking

 This is for learning python, using GitHub as a development tool.
+I want to learn how to version control projects with git.

 ## Getting Started